A student must be registered for a course by the end of the drop/add period in order to attend the class.

 Reports of grades are issued to students at the end of each semester.
 Most courses at Arcadia University are graded by the conventional letter system: A designates excellent quality of performance; B, good; C, satisfactory; D, poor but passing; F, failure.
 The addition of a plus or minus for each of the passing grades gives opportunity to differentiate performance within each of the stated grades.

 In the case of an incomplete, the instructor determines the date for completion of the work, but this date may not be later than three weeks into the semester following the one in which the Incomplete was given.
 If the work is not completed at that time, the student or the instructor may petition for an extension of time.

 A student can register for a maximum of 12 credits when entering a semester with an incomplete from the previous semester.
 If the work is not completed and an extension not granted, a grade will be assigned that reflects the work completed.
-Students should expect that this would usually be
+Students should expect that this would usually be an F.

 Other grading symbols are used in some courses.
 Departments have the option of grading the senior seminar or practicum S (satisfactory) or U (unsatisfactory).
 S carries credit.
 The U is equivalent to F.